davidroberto/sylius-next-boilerplate-theme/README.md

 -- the account verification is mandatory: false

 - In your admin, foreach product, set the variant selection method to "Variant choice"

+- The theme don't work well yet with taxons with a slug containing slashes, so remove them if you want to test the theme.

 ## Install and configure the next.js boilerplate theme